eugene-khyst/md-toc-cli/README.md

     ```
 2. Insert table of contents to `test.md` and backup the original file
     ```bash
-    markdown-toc-cli test.md -i -s 'orig'
+    md-toc-cli test.md -i -s 'orig'
     ```
 3. A backup `test.md.orig` is created for original file `test.md`.
-4. A clickagble table of contents is inserted into `test.md`
+4. A clickable table of contents is inserted into `test.md`
     ```
     # Heading 1